 Is my child eligible for ABA Therapy?

-ABA Therapy supports the growth and independence for children that have autism spectrum disorders.
 If your child has problems that are either behavioral or developmental, they are usually eligible for ABA therapy.

-Who is teaching my child these skills?
+Who is supporting my child?

 BCBA (Board Certified Behavior Analyst) – They must have a Master’s degree in a specialized field, have studied behavioral analysis, have accrued 1500 hours of field work, and must pass a special board exam.
-They assess each child and develop an individualized program, evaluate the data collected, and supervise RBT’s and BCaBA’s.
+They assess each child and develop an individualized program, evaluate the data collected, and supervise RBTs and BCaBAs.

 BCaBA (Board Certified Assistant Behavior Analyst) — They must have an undergraduate degree with their study directed to behavior analysis, have time in the field, and they must have passed a special board exam.
-They work with the BCBAs’ assisting them in the development of programs, and the evaluation of assessment and the treatment data.
-They work under supervision of the BCBA.
+They work with the BCBAs, assisting them in the development of programs, and the evaluation of assessment and the treatment data.
+They work under the supervision of the BCBA.

-RBTs (Registered Behavior Technicians) are required to take a 40-hour course, and a certification exam.
+RBTs (Registered Behavior Technicians) are required to take a 40-hour course and a certification exam.